ryanwongsa/academic-website/content/post/kaggle-dfdc/index.md

 ### Private Leaderboard

-The private leaderboard had a different hidden test set which had videos similar to the training dataset as well as real, organic videos with and without deepfakes.
+The private leaderboard had a different hidden test set which had videos similar to the training dataset as well as real, organic videos with and without deep fakes.
 The private leaderboard scores were only revealed at the end of the competition.

 The competition metric used a log loss score, which would extremely punish predictions which were confident and wrong.